xingminw/xingmin-blog/dmd/dmd.md

 ![Lorentz attractor](https://imgkr.cn-bj.ufileos.com/58342a5c-38c7-4421-8304-87f1a4d4a1ef.png)

 Here we will use Lorentz attractor as an example to show how the traditional method can find the hidden structure of the chaotic system using the time-delay embedding.
-Assume that we can only observe one of the dimension of the Lorentz attractor:
+Assume that we can only observe one of the dimensions of the Lorentz attractor:

 ![x of Lorentz attractor](https://imgkr.cn-bj.ufileos.com/99062e65-6715-4637-bd87-2ec6e684ab3e.png)